I need help

 Who to talk to and how to get help for those who have completed their BPTC and for pupils up to tenancy.

-The confidential 24/7 helpline with access to counselling for barristers, clerks and chambers’ staff.
+The confidential 24/7 helpline with access to counselling for barristers, pupils, clerks and chambers’ staff.

 The Bar Council has introduced a Certificate of Recognition as a means of acknowledging the huge efforts made across the profession to support the wellbeing of barristers, clerks and chambers' staff.